 These are group sessions facilitated by peer advisors.
 Peer advisors can’t advise you on your specific accommodations or inform you of possible outcomes of your requests.
 For these inquiries, please connect with your accessibility advisor.

-Peer Advisor Drop-in Sessions are available from September 20, 2021 – April 15, 2022 for fall/winter at the following times:
+Peer Advisor Drop-in Sessions are available from May 10, 2022 – August 11, 2022 for spring/summer at the following times: